learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 # Practice with Instance Variables

 ## Introduction
-In this lab, we will practice using instance variables.
-We will continue with our awesome `fuber` theme.
+In this lab, we will practice using instance variables, and continue with our awesome `fuber` theme.
 In this directory, we have a couple files already provided for us, driver.py and passenger.py.
 We will use these to define our classes and instance methods.

 ## Objectives